Using Styrene to increase Rim Size

 There they are, four rims modified with styrene and ready to go for primer an inch bigger!

 And that’s my whole procedure!
-Really hope you find it interesting and that it'll help you out when you need to modify your rims to make them bigger and add a little deep dish to them!
+Really hope you find it interesting and that it'll help you out when you need to modify your rims to make them bigger or add a little deep dish to them!
 If you have any questions, feel free to sign the guestbook or ask on the jdm24scale facebook page.
 Keep modelling friends!